ropensci/rnoaa/cran-comments.md

 -----

-This version fixes a number of bugs and improves file caching.
+This version fixes a bug, improves documentation, and speeds up a function.

 Thanks!
 Scott Chamberlain